tpatil2/Karma-Jasmine/README.md

 # Karma-Jasmine

-This repo includes installation guide for Kama and Jasmine for testing angular application Getting Started with Karma for Tesing AngularJs
+This file includes installation guide for Kama and Jasmine for testing angular application Getting Started with Karma for Tesing AngularJs:
-Karma provides realtime tests results while Changing code, But we need to refresh browser everytime when u make changes.
+Karma provides realtime tests results while Changing code, But we need to refresh browser everytime when you make changes.

 Karma - Test Runner